nexus420/arg_p2p/README.md

 #### 🔧 For technical stuff, it is fine to use this project's [issues](http://github.com/aragon/aragon/issues) or join the technical conversation in our [#dev](https://aragon.chat) channel in Aragon Chat.
 #### 🦋 For an overview of what change in every version check the [changelog](https://github.com/aragon/aragon/blob/master/changelog.md)

-#### 🚨 We will be refactoring the ÐApp to not use Meteor over the next few months, so huge changes in the architecture are expected.

 ## Development

 > Requires `node ^8.7.0`